-Our work on water has expanded beyond the Hudson to address corporate water risk throughout agricultural supply chains, primarily at food and beverage companies such as Coca-Cola, PepsiCo, Campbell’s, Tyson, and Archers Daniels Midland.
-In addition, we have addressed water risk with the Southern Company, which faces challenges related to coal ash disposal, and with oil and gas companies engaged in hydraulic fracturing (or fracking).
-Through these engagements, Tri-State CRI members have advocated for improved corporate water disclosure and risk management, including water risk mapping, developing and implementing human right to water policies, establishing water use reduction goals, and adopting comprehensive water stewardship plans to address water pollution.
+Our work on water stewardship primarily focuses on addressing corporate water risk throughout agricultural supply chains.
+We lead engagements with ADM, Tyson, Hormel, and Hershey on water.
+Tri-CRI also supports an engagement with Chevron on the impacts of hydraulic fracturing (fracking).
+Through these engagements, Tri-State CRI members have advocated for improved corporate water disclosure and risk management, including water risk mapping, developing and implementing Human Right to Water policies, establishing water use reduction goals, and adopting comprehensive water stewardship plans to address water pollution.

-As our own members have undertaken efforts to educate themselves on issues related to water, Tri-State CRI also strives to raise awareness among corporations and shareholders about the increasing scarcity of water resources, to ensure that corporations take responsible actions to limit and restrict the pollution and overuse of water, and to address issues of control and privatization.
+Tri-State CRI strives to raise awareness among corporations and shareholders about the increasing scarcity of water resources, to ensure that corporations take responsible actions to limit and restrict the pollution and overuse of water, and to address issues of control and privatization.